pakpoom66/IIAS-Enablement-Class/Labs/AdvAnalytics/AnalyticsAdmin.md

 1. If you are an **Admin** you can toggle the name icon to pick the ***Admin Console*** or stay on the ***Data Science Experience*** console.
     ![DSX dashboard](./images/DSX-Masthead-options.png)

+    ***Note*** From time to time you will see a warning that something is pending, free resources.
+This is a spurious message being triggered by a response timeout.
+Just click the "X" ignore, this will be fixed.

 ## View of an  admin
 1. Select **Admin Console**.
 1. Here is the main dashboard.